← Back to All Blog Posts

 Getting new talent to join the supply chain and logistics industry is one of the industry's biggest challenges.
 Many firms are complaining they struggle to find qualified candidates for their open positions, as many candidates do not possess the skills or experience required for the job.

 Transport companies have been struggling with a driver shortage for years, which doesn't help the situation.
 Every year, the American Transportation Research Institute (ATRI) surveys industry players for the top five concerns they have for the upcoming year, and driver shortages have perennially been among their primary concerns.
+Current shortages top 80,000 and those could double to 160,000 by 20230 according to the American Trucking Associations

 Regulations and compliance

-Different states and local governments have varied regulations, so 3PL companies must stay up-to-date on all these rules so they can continue to operate seamlessly.
+Different states and local governments have varied regulations, so 3PL companies must keep track of and follow local rules. .
 This can include things like fuel tax reporting and driver hours of service tracking.
-Managing this task is difficult when you lack the human resources to manage and keep up with compliance needs.
+Those regulations are not static; they are frequently changed at every level of government.
+Managing this task is difficult when you lack the human resources to keep up with compliance requirements.

-Best Practices for Solving Logistics Issues
+Best Practices for Solving 3PL Logistics Issues

-Here are a few ways technology helps logistics providers overcome 3PL logistics issues:
+Here's how ways technology helps logistics providers overcome 3PL logistics issues:

 Automation

-Logistics employees are involved in many tasks that are easy to automate using the right solutions.
+Logistics employees are involved in many tasks that are easy to automate with the right solutions.
 For example, route planners still relying on outdated methods using spreadsheets and pen and paper can now find the most efficient and cost-effective routes in a few clicks, thanks to route optimization software.

 Real-time visibility